dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 File -> Import -> General -> Existing Projects into Workspace

-Import the existing projects in <DART_TRUNK>/editor (including the "docs" project containing this README.txt file but excluding the editor/tools/plugins/com.google.dart.library.* projects)
+Import the existing projects in <DART_TRUNK>/editor including the "docs" project containing this README.txt file

 Import the project in <DART_TRUNK>/third_party/closure_compiler_src